-Afghanistan has been the center of competing foreign powers for a long time.
-Between 1839 and 1919, the British fought threewars in Afghanistan, each lasting no more than a few months or years (although the last war was more like a skirmish).
+Afghanistan has been the center of competing foreign powers for more than a century.
+Between 1839 and 1919, the British fought three wars in Afghanistan, each lasting no more than a few months or years (although the last war was more like a skirmish).
 During the first two wars, the British Empire wanted to secure the country against Russia’s influence, says Shah Mahmoud Hanifi, a professor of Middle Eastern and South Asian history at James Madison University.
 During the third, it wanted to secure Afghanistan against the Ottoman Empire.

-Similarly, the Soviet Union’s occupation ofthe region between 1979 and 1988 was bound up in its competition with American during the Cold War.
-The CIA covertly armed Afghanistan’s mujahideen (or “strugglers”) during that war, meaning that the Soviets were fighting a country that was being greatly helped by another empire.
+Similarly, the Soviet Union’s occupation of the region between 1979 and 1988 was bound up in its competition with the United States during the Cold War.
+The CIA covertly armed Afghanistan’s mujahideen (or “strugglers”) during that war, meaning that the Soviets were fighting a country greatly helped by another empire.

-For example, in the current war, Hanifi says the U.S. has emphasized working with Pashtuns in creating a government in Afghanistan.
-But although they’re the ethnic majority, Pashtuns are spread across multiethnic and multilingual tribes, and the United States’ focus on them as a monolithic group has not been successful.
+During its military engagement in Afghanistan, U.S. forces emphasized working with Pashtuns in creating a government in Afghanistan.
+But although they’re the ethnic majority, Pashtuns are spread across multiethnic and multilingual tribes.

 In the summer of 2021, the United States began withdrawing its remaining troops from the region.
 After a nearly 20-year-long U.S. combat mission in Afghanistan, Taliban forces quickly retook control of the nation's key cities.